feathersjs/feathers/docs/api/authentication/index.md

 # Authentication Overview

-The `@feathersjs/authentication` plugins provide a collection of tools for managing username/password, JWT and OAuth (GitHub, Facebook etc.) authentication as well as custom authentication mechanisms and for authenticating on the client.
+The `@feathersjs/authentication` plugins provide a collection of tools for managing username/password, JWT and OAuth (GitHub, Facebook etc.) authentication as well as custom authentication mechanisms.

 It consists of the following core modules: